On Certified Randomness from Fourier Sampling or Random Circuit Sampling: Introduction

-At first glance this argument might seem too costly, as it uses many queries -- in particular if $A$ makes $Q$ queries, then $A'$ makes $\approx Q \cdot 4^H$ queries, which in our case is exponential.
+At first glance, the argument might appear overly expensive because it significantly increases the number of queries.
+Specifically, if $A$ makes $Q$ queries, then $A'$ makes $\approx Q \cdot 4^H$ queries, which in our case is exponential.
 Surprisingly, we show that it is still enough to reduce the constant min-entropy case to the linear min-entropy case.
-The key reason is that our query lower bound for the constant min-entropy case holds against \emph{exponentially many} queries.
-Therefore, so long as $Q \cdot 4^H$ is less than this exponential, $A'$ does not make too many queries to $f$.
+The crucial observation is that, for the constant min-entropy case, our query lower bound holds against \emph{exponentially many} queries.
+Therefore, so long as $Q \cdot 4^H$ is less than this exponential, $A'$ does not make too many queries to $F$.
 We then show that one can hard-code the randomness for rejection sampling into our new algorithm, making it pseudo-deterministic and therefore ``derandomizing'' linear min-entropy algorithms.
 In summary, we have traded our constant-min entropy, large-exponential query bound for a linear min-entropy, smaller-exponential query bound.